eviltrout/ember-tv/README.md

 It was originally created for a talk given by [eviltrout](http://eviltrout.com) at the [Embergarten Symposium](https://unspace.ca/embergarten/).

-The slides for the talk are in the `slides` folder, however the 'nodes.md' file might be a lot more informative than the slides as they're much closer to what was said :)
+The slides for the talk are in the [slides](https://github.com/eviltrout/ember-tv/tree/master/slides) folder, however the [nodes.md](https://github.com/eviltrout/ember-tv/blob/master/slides/notes.md) file might be a lot more informative than the slides as they're much closer to what was said :)

 ## LICENSE